What is Emotional Eating?

 • Meditate and practice yoga.
 It helps you relax your mind and stay at ease.
 You can also maintain a Gratitude or Happy Journal, where in you can pen down 5 things each day for which you feel gratitude or are happy about.
 It is another effective way to avoid Emotional Eating.

 Food may seem like an easily accessible alternative initially but won’t help in the long run.
 Find alternatives to release your stress and anxiety.
-Don’t hesitate if seeking for medical help.
+Don’t hesitate if seeking medical help.
 Consulting a therapist or Doctor to overcome Emotional Eating.